 Where to buy: Aevum’s web-store.
 Aevum is also a partner of Wahsoshiok – readers enjoy $30 CAD off all watch purchases!
 Just quote “WAHSOSHIOK” to enjoy the discount.

-Where to buy: BOLDR’s web-store.
-BOLDR is also a partner of Wahsoshiok – readers enjoy 10% off the abovementioned watch models!
+Where to buy: Aries Gold’s web-store.
+Aries Gold is also a partner of Wahsoshiok – readers enjoy 10% off all watch purchases!
 Just quote “WAHSOSHIOK” to enjoy the discount.

 That wraps up this listicle on affordable microbrands!
 Despite the affordable price tags (all under $500 SGD) of watches from the aforementioned brands, they are all (in my opinion) great value propositions.
 Each brand has their own strengths, and offer something unique to the table – there’s something for everyone here!